hammlab/bilevel-penalty/README.md

 ## Penalty Method for Deep Bilevel Optimization

-#### An efficient method to solve bilevel optimization problems appearing in the field of machine learning, specifically for dat denoising by importance learning, few-shot learning and training-data poisoning.
+#### An efficient method for solving bilevel optimization problems appearing in the field of machine learning, specifically for data denoising by importance learning, few-shot learning and training-data poisoning.

 This is the reporsitory for the experiments of the paper <b>"Penalty Method for Inversion-Free Deep Bilevel Optimization"</b>